 Keep your energy bills out of hot water.
 Insulate your water heater to save energy and money, or choose an on-demand hot water heater to save even more.

 Water heating is the second largest energy expense in your home.
-It typically accounts for about 18% of your utility bill.
+It typically accounts for about 18% of your utility bill after heating and cooling.

 There are four ways to cut your water heating bills: use less hot water, turn down the thermostat on your water heater, insulate your water heater, or buy a new, more efficient model.

 - Install aerating, low-flow faucets and showerheads.

 - Repair leaky faucets promptly; a leaky faucet wastes gallons of water in a short period of time.

 - Set the thermostat on your water heater to 120°F to get comfortable hot water for most uses.

 - Insulate your electric hot-water storage tank but be careful not to cover the thermostat.
 Follow the manufacturer's recommendations.